psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

 there will be one more color per vertex sent, and the initial color will be the one for vertex 0.

-If doing 3 or 4 vertices rendering, this will affect the total number of vertex sent.

 If doing textured rendering, each vertex sent will also have a U/V texture coordinate attached to it, as well as a CLUT index.